erickpintor/parallel-SMR/README.md

 ### Late Scheduling

 Late scheduling is based on a Conflict-Ordered Set (COS) used to track conflicts.
 The current COS implementations are based on a dependency graph.
-There are several implementations of this graph that lead to different level of concurrency and performance.
+There are several implementations of this graph that lead to different levels of concurrency and performance.
 The late scheduling techniques implemented in this library were published in the following paper.

 - **Ian Escobar, Fernando Dotti, Eduardo Alchieri and Fernando Pedone.
 Boosting concurrency in Parallel State Machine Replication.
 ACM/IFIP International Middleware Conference, 2019.** (http://2019.middleware-conference.org/)